-A St Christopher’s nurse is available between 5.00 pm and 9.00 am for advice on any aspect of the patient’s care.
-You can speak to a nurse out of hours by calling 020 8768 4500.
+A St Christopher’s healthcare professional is available between 5pm and 9am for advice on any aspect of the patient’s care.
+You can speak to a healthcare professional out of hours by calling 020 8768 4500.

-Complementary therapies such as massage, aromatherapy, relaxation, can help you cope with some of the stresses that come with being the main carer, or just give you a bit of time for yourself.
-Ask a St Christopher’s nurse about whether this is available.
+Complementary therapies such as massage, aromatherapy and relaxation, can help you cope with some of the stresses that come with being the main carer, or just give you a bit of time for yourself.
+Ask a St Christopher’s healthcare professional about whether this is available.

 Serious illness can make some people question their beliefs about the purpose and meaning of life, whether or not they have a faith.
 The Spiritual Care Team, as well as other members of the multiprofessional team, can listen and talk with you, and help you explore these sorts of questions and anxieties about the future.

 There are many national and local organisations that offer different kinds of help and advice to carers.
-Please ask a St Christopher’s nurse for more information about these.
+Please ask a St Christopher’s healthcare professional for more information about these.